googlefonts/colr-gradients-spec/colr-gradients-spec.md

    - Define a glyph for the hour-hand of the clock
    - Define N o’clock as the 12 marks untransformed, plus the hour-hand rotated

+The `LayerV1Glyph` `gid` field is resolved per [Self-referential gids](#self-referential-gids).

+# Composite

+By default layers are drawn on top of each other.
+Composite permits a variety of additional methods of combining layers.

+The compositing algorithms are specified by https://www.w3.org/TR/compositing-1/, with one exception: Alpha Channel.
+For alpha channel the dest colors are converted to the alpha channel for source by averaging the (R, G, B) parts.

+The `LayerV1Glyph` `gid` and the `PaintBlend` `dest_gid` are resolved per [Self-referential gids](#self-referential-gids).

+# Self-referential gids

 If the `LayerV1Glyph` `gid` for the layer with paint format 4 (group) corresponds to a `BaseGlyphV1Record` then the layers of that glyph are taken as the layers in the group.
 If not, the referenced glyph is taken as a single layer with a solid paint